Understanding How CodeLLMs (Mis)Predict Types with Activation Steering: Ethics Statement

 \section{Ethics Statement}

-The purpose of this work is to understand whether CodeLLMs perform type prediction using reliable mechanisms.
-It is our view that interpreting CodeLLMs is necessary for understanding whether models approach programming in a principled way.
-As CodeLLMs become more integrated into developers' workflows, model errors could compromise the security of entire systems.
-For this reason, we focus on making models more robust against distractors.
+The purpose of this work is to understand whether LLMs perform type prediction using robust mechanisms.
+It is our view that interpreting LLMs is necessary for understanding whether models approach programming in a principled way.
+As LLMs become more integrated into developers' workflows, model errors could compromise the security of entire systems.
+For this reason, we make a first investigation into understanding the mechanisms behind model prediction.

-The StarCoderBase models have an OpenRAIL license which allows the kind of investigation in this paper.
+We take care to use publicly available code for our experiments.
 Our TypeScript dataset is derived from a subset of The Stack v1.2, which contains permissively licensed data with personal identifying information (PII) filtered.
 The ManyTypes4Py dataset is funded by the European Commission, which follows data privacy laws under the EU General Data Protection Regulation (GDPR).
-These datasets are intended for CodeLLMs, which this paper investigates.
+These datasets are intended for LLMs, which this paper investigates.

-We utilize the StarCoder family of models for their open and publicly available weights and training data.
-The size and efficient implementation of attention in these models allows us to use limited compute resources.
-We were able to run experiments on a single A100-80GB GPU.
-In total, we estimate around 48h of GPU time, including preliminary experiments and fine-tuning.
-Note that the computation of our final steering vectors is a small fraction of this time.

 \ifanon